 Failure is never just about the flaws of the new pricing manager or leader.
 All the pricing managers and leaders I have coached and studied have achieved significant results and successes in the past.

 New pricing managers and leaders fail in new roles because they either misunderstand the essential demands of the situation.
-Lack the skill and flexibility to adapt the them – or more to the point take-charge of them.
+Lack of the skill and flexibility to adapt them – or more to the point take-charge of them.
 Or are set up to fail in the first place – either strategy, organisational structure, people or processes are out of whack – or all three at the same time.

 Relying on traditional management practices don’t work – you need to adapt and change.
 Don’t rely on the feedback from performance reviews to gauge your worth.
 They are largely ineffective and lack personalisation.

 A new general manager commercial role (maybe promoted from a strategic pricing analyst) is fraught with new challenges like my client described above.
 New pricing managers and leaders need to understand the tasks and problems and assess the organisation and its requirements.
 There are a number of factors that influence how effective pricing managers and executives progress through these stages and how successfully they take charge.
 Important determinants include a new manager’s experience, whether the business needs turning around, the person’s managerial style and personal needs, his relationships with key people by the end of the first year, and whether the manager’s management style conflicts with that of his boss.